-Top Songs of the 90s by Black Female Singers
+Top 90s Love Songs by Black Female Singers

 It also topped the Hot 100 Airplay for ten weeks, as well as spending multiple weeks at number one on several of Billboard’s other component charts.
 The song became the first and only single in history to debut at number one on the Hot R&B/Hip-Hop Airplay chart.